 Frankly saying, it is possible.
 There are shrimp breeders who practice it regularly.

 However, you need to know exactly what you are doing.
 Adding RO water without minerals can shock your shrimp and cause their death.

 Anyway, if you are willing to take the risk, in order to reduce the negative effect, it will be better to do it really slowly and gradually (no more than 5-10% per one time).
-Actually, it would be a good idea to take at least some aquarium water and mix with RO water and then slowly add to the aquarium.
+Actually, it would be a good idea to take at least some aquarium water and mix it with RO water, and then slowly add it to the aquarium.

 I would like to stress it again, this can be very dangerous for your shrimp!
 I would NOT recommend it for beginners.